 Fostering dialogue within the virtual classroom when teaching remotely

-Shaping the learning environment so that it encourages participation is also a necessity in the virtual classrooms in which most educational activities are currently taking place around the world.
+Shaping the learning environment so that it encourages participation is also a necessity in the virtual classrooms in which more and more educational activities are taking place around the world.

 Organizing a virtual classroom requires specific preparation from a technical point of view.
 Equally important, however, is to take care of the development of relationships between students and teachers within the online classroom.